-You can load an Energy Landscape obtained from PES exploration calculation and use it as starting point for a new PES exploration.
+You can load an Energy Landscape obtained from a PES exploration calculation (or by the Conformers utility (page 295)) and use it as starting point for a new PES exploration.
 In this way you can extend your Energy Landscape, and potentially use different PES exploration algorithms.

-To load a previously computed energy landscape, use the PESExploration%LoadEnergyLandscape%Path option (note: you should still provide an input system in the System (page 29) block even if you are loading a previous Energy Landscape.
+To load a previously computed energy landscape, use the PESExploration%LoadEnergyLandscape%Path option (note: you should still provide an input system in the System (page 31) block even if you are loading a previous Energy Landscape.
 The input system will be optimized and added to the energy landscape as a minimum).